-Term Three Course Title Credits CIS:282 Intrusion Detection and Prevention 3.0 CIS:283 Incident Response and Disaster Recovery 3.0 saws, drills, and hand tools.
+Description: Being trained as a CNC Machinist provides students opportunities throughout the region.
+Competency-based instruction includes safe setup and operation of manual machines including lathes, mills, grinders, saws, drills, and hand tools.
 You will learn to operate, setup, and program a variety of CNC machines, design and program using CAD/CAM systems, and design tools and fixtures to increase productivity.
 The CNC Machinist program will prepare you for successful employment in a manufacturing career.